-The 2014 Dastaan Award goes to New Delhi-based writer Anubha Yadav for her story The Song of Bismil.
+The 2015 Dastaan Award goes to UK-based Indian writer Deepa Anappara for her story After a Hijacking

-For the judges’ note on Yadav’s story, visit our list of winners of the 2014 Short Story Competition.
-Or Read Yadav’s story: The Song of Bismil.
+For the judges’ note on Anappara’s story, visit our list of winners of the 2015 Short Story Competition.
+Or read the story: After a Hijacking.

-The first-ever Dastaan Award went to Sucharita Dutta-Asane in 2013.
-Click here to read more about Sucharita and the story that won her the award.
+The first-ever Dastaan Award went to Sucharita Dutta-Asane in 2013 and the second annual prize was won by Anubha Yadav in 2014.
+Click here to read more about Sucharita and Anubha and their stories.

 More about the Dastaan Award

 Dastaan is the Persian word for ‘tale’.
 The South Asian dastaan was typically an epic text that was transmitted through dastaan-goi or oral storytelling.
 Some of the most famous dastaans known to the world are Dastaan-e Amir Hamza (The Adventures of Amir Hamza) and Tilism-e Hoshruba (Enchantment of the Senses).
 In the Urdu language, ‘dastaan’ has a wider meaning including long epics, stories, and even single incidents, but the word retains the feeling of a powerful and interesting narrative that engages its audience at every level.
 We are setting up the Dastaan Award in this spirit: to recognize and reward truly compelling storytelling.